Welcome to norton-green.com

 If you are interested in sponsoring norton-green.com then please get in touch ...

-Norton Green website was launched 26th December 2005 and has been on-line now for 7 years, its popularity has steadily grown to receiving on average over 4,000 hits a month and extends globally as well as nationally.
-Popular with locals and ex-pats of Norton Green from all over the world including Canada, America and Australia!
+Norton Green Community website was launched 26th December 2005 and has been on-line now for 8 years, its popularity has steadily grown to receiving on average over 4,000 hits a month and extends globally as well as nationally.
+Popular with locals and ex-pats of Norton Green from all over the world including New Zealand, Canada, America and Australia!

 Recently redesigned in keeping with current design and web technology trends, our website has evolved into what it is today and continues to grow taking you on a fascinating journey throughout the ages of Norton Greens history.